Edward Sarul: Career

-Born in Nowy Kościół, he made his international debut as an under-20 athlete, finishing eighth at the 1977 European Athletics Junior Championships.
+Born in Jastrzębnik, he made his international debut as an under-20 athlete, finishing eighth at the 1977 European Athletics Junior Championships.
 He had his first successes at the Polish outdoor national championships, where he won the shot competition in 1979 and 1980.
 He lost his title to Janusz Gassowski the following year but rebounded in 1982, taking both the outdoor and indoor shot put titles.
 That year he finished eleventh at both the 1982 European Athletics Indoor Championships and the 1982 European Athletics Championships.
 He also extended his personal best over the 20-metre mark for the first time, closing the season with a best of 20.64 m set in Warsaw.

 His career highlights occurred in 1983.
 He built upon his achievements from the past season with a 21.68 m national record throw in Sopot in July, taking him to twelfth place on the all-time lists.
 He won the shot title at the 1983 European Cup in London that summer, beating Ulf Timmermann.
 At the inaugural 1983 World Championships in Athletics he defied the more favoured East Germans, Udo Beyer and Timmermann, by leading the competition with an opening throw of 21.04 m.
 He then consolidated his lead with a throw of 21.39 m and won the gold medal to become the first ever shot put world champion.
 He came runner-up in the contest for Polish sportspersonality of the year for his achievement, finishing behind fellow track and field athlete Zdzisław Hoffmann who won the triple jump at the World Championships.

 He remained in good form the following year, setting a season's best of 20.89 m in Seville, but was excluded from the 1984 Los Angeles Olympics as the competition was boycotted by the Eastern Bloc countries.
 His final major competition came in 1986: he won the Polish indoor title and represented his country at the 1986 European Athletics Indoor Championships, finishing in fifth place.

 His personal best of 21.68 m stood as the Polish national record for the event from 1983 until 2009.
 It was beaten at the DN Galan meeting in July 2009 by the then reigning Olympic champion Tomasz Majewski, who greatly extended the mark with a throw of 21.95 m.